Florida Gators men's basketball: 2008–2010: Rebuilding

 In the aftermath of the Gators second NCAA championship, Donovan accepted the head coaching position for the NBA's Orlando Magic on May 31, 2007.
 On June 3, however, it was disclosed that Donovan asked to be released from his contract with the Magic, which was announced when he was reintroduced as the Gators head coach on June 7.

 The Gators failed to qualify for the NCAA Tournament in 2008 and 2009.
 The Gators were eliminated by UMass in the semi-finals of the 2008 National Invitation Tournament.
 The following season, the Gators were eliminated by Penn State in a quarter-final game of the 2009 National Invitation Tournament.
-In 2010, the Gators received an invitation to the 2010 NCAA men's basketball tournament as a No. 10 seed, but they were eliminated in the first round by No. 7 seed BYU in double overtime.
+In 2010, the Gators received an invitation to the 2010 NCAA Division I men's basketball tournament as a No. 10 seed, but they were eliminated in the first round by No. 7 seed BYU in double overtime.